Coding-Tams/LTU-Reboot-Digital-Coding/CPD/CPD.md

 CPD - Continuing Professional Development

 Date of CPD activity
-21/04/2021
+26/04/2021

 CPD activity
 Introduction to Web Development

 What have I learnt?
+I learnt about attributes

 Different methods

 How did I use this in practice?
+Coded a clone Google page.

 What did I find hard?
+I have trouble with coding images.